 - Where relevant inform the donor agency of the Child Safeguarding Report and action taken. - Where possible provide feedback to those directly involved or affected, while protecting confidentially and privacy. - Create appropriate linkages with partner organizations to provide need based support services for those directly involved or affected.

-Appendix 6(b) - Child Safeguarding External Reporting Process
+Appendix 6C - Child Safeguarding Reporting Process: concerning Family or Community Incidents

 To be used if the alleged perpetrator is a family or community member